Van Jefferson Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Recent Performances

-- Against the Jaguars last week, Jefferson was targeted eight times and picked up 41 yards on six receptions while scoring one touchdown.
+- In last week's game against the Jaguars, Jefferson was targeted eight times and recorded six catches for 41 yards and scored one touchdown.

-- Jefferson has caught 12 passes (24 targets) for 188 yards (62.7 per game) and has two touchdowns in his last three games.
+- In his last three games, Jefferson has 188 receiving yards on 12 receptions (24 targets), with two touchdowns, averaging 62.7 yards per game.

 Jefferson's Los Angeles Teammates